-During her nine seasons in Boston, Condon has been on a mission to make UMass the premiere place to play collegiate volleyball.
-For her tireless efforts and work ethic UMass has seen unprecedented success, including five straight Little East Conference regular season and tournament championships, as well as three NCAA Division III Regional crowns, which the Beacons brought home in 2010, 2012, and 2013.
+During her 10 seasons in Boston, Condon has been on a mission to make UMass the premiere place to play collegiate volleyball.
+For her tireless efforts and work ethic UMass has seen unprecedented success, including six straight Little East Conference regular season and five tournament championships, as well as three NCAA Division III Regional crowns, which the Beacons brought home in 2010, 2012, and 2013.

 Since her arrival in 2005, Condon has set a new standard for the Beacons every single season.
 Condon led UMass to their highest national ranking ever on the AVCA Top-25 Coaches Poll 16th.
 The Beacons also remained in the top-25 for the entire 2011 season, which was also a first in the program’s history.

 The 2014 campaign was another solid year for the Beacons, despite falling just short in the conference tournament.
 Condon would reach two career milestones during the season, first surpassing the 200-win mark as the leader of the Beacons, before earning her 400th career victory as a college head coach.

 In 2013, Condon led a team that consisted of nine freshmen back to the NCAA Division III National Championship tournament.
 After overcoming some early growing pains the Beacons rolled to their fifth straight conference title and third regional crown.
 Then freshman libero Elizabeth Glavan stepped to the forefront of Condon's young squad and earned AVCA All-Region honors and was named the NCAA Regional Tournament Most Valuable Player.